wmdmark/backbone-rivets-example/tutorial.md

 I won't be covering all of the code in the example but I will cover all the key points.
 The source for the example is commented throughout if you'd like to dive deeper after the tutorial.

-Let's start with the contact form template buillt in [Bootstrap](http://getbootstrap.com):
+Let's start with the contact form template built using vanilla [Bootstrap 3](http://getbootstrap.com):
 ```html
 <form id="contact-form-view" role="form" class="col-md-6">
   <h3>Contact Form View</h3>